Essentials

 Miscellaneous

-1. Verified that the bug exists in the most recent version of Apache.
+1. Verified that the issue affects the most recent version of Apache httpd.

 4. Looked at the error log.
 Please include any related messages in your report, or state that there are none.